 Are The Hunger Games movies based on a book?

 The Hunger Games movies are based on The Hunger Games trilogy by Suzanne Collins.
 The first book in the young adult dystopian trilogy was published in 2008, following Katniss Everdeen as she navigates a deadly survival game.

 The trilogy was well-received and critically acclaimed, surpassing the Harry Potter series on Amazon’s top seller list in 2012.
-In November 2008, The Hunger Games landed on the New York Times Best Seller list, where it stayed for one hundred consecutive weeks.
+Before that, in November 2008, The Hunger Games landed on the New York Times best seller list, where it stayed for one hundred consecutive weeks.

 It’s a timeless series, still well-loved and recommended throughout the book community today.
 Known for its world-building, love triangle, and addictive quality, The Hunger Games trilogy is not to be missed.

 - The Ballad of Songbirds and Snakes (2020)

 The Hunger Games Books in Chronological Order

 Just as with The Twilight Saga: Breaking Dawn and Harry Potter and the Deathly Hallows, The Hunger Games: Mockingjay was split into two films.
 The quickest and most straightforward answer to why the production company split Mockingjay into two movies is as simple as saying that two films make more money than one.

 The Hunger Games (2012) nearly grossed $700 million, while The Hunger Games: Catching Fire (2013) set the record for the biggest opening weekend in November.
 With the franchise’s rise in popularity, by dividing The Hunger Games: Mockingjay into two movies, filmmakers stood to make nearly $2 billion.
 Unfortunately, the return at the box office did drop by the second installment, but the two films still garnered $1.4 billion collectively.